 The Ezer Mizion ‘One Wish’ program is in full swing.
 Countless holocaust survivors residing in nursing home facilities have already benefited.
-The program attempts to meet the need of these precious golden-agers whose daily life often places them in a one-size-fits-all situation in which their individual past life, their specific interests and opinions have no place to flourish.
+The program attempts to meet the need of these precious elderly whose daily life often places them in a one-size-fits-all situation in which their individual past life, their specific interests and opinions have no place to flourish.
 Too often, the senior’s sense of self begins to wither and die.
 They have a name.
 They have a lifetime of past experiences.
-But the ‘me’ slowly fades away and they become not much more than a room number.Continue reading Bringing the ‘Me’ Back to Life
+But the ‘me’ slowly fades away and they become not much more than a room number.Continue reading Bringing the ‘Me’ Back to Life for the Elderly

 Activities at the Geriatric Services Division during the Coronavirus Period